 Professional Stone Care

 Beautiful countertops are one of the best parts about a stylized kitchen or bathroom.
 Whether you have granite, marble, or quartz, it is important to know the best ways to take care of them.
 Natural stone countertops provide your space with an elegant beauty and must be cared for properly to ensure they last a lifetime.
-For years, Arkadia Surfaces in Annapolis, MD, has been your source for premium surfaces.
+For years, Arkadia Surfaces serving Annapolis, Severna Park and Arnold, MD has been your source for premium surfaces.
 If you have recently purchased a new countertop from Arkadia Surfaces, the best thing you can do is learn the proper methods for cleaning and maintenance.
 Each material has specific needs to ensure lasting quality.

 Marble countertops feature some of the most beautiful designs on the market, but this surface is relatively soft and fragile compared to granite or quartz.
 Marble must be taken care of extremely diligently, and only specific cleaners should be used.
 Unlike other surfaces, marble will scratch very easily and absorb stains that are not cleaned up quickly.
 It is important to follow these instructions to maintain your marble countertops: